NitinGuptaXebia/WeatherAppiOS/README.md

 The project can be run using Xcode 8.3 and built/tested using the standard Xcode build (⌘B) and test (⌘U) commands.

 ## Features
-* `Swift Programming Language - fully upgraded to version 3.1`
+* `Swift Programming Language - version 3.1`
 * `Design driven development`
 * `Custom UIView`
 * `UICollectionViewController`
 * MVC - Reactively update `ViewController` UI from `ViewModel`
 * `Protocol-Oriented Programming `
-* `Core Location`
+* `Apple Map Kit`
 * `UIStackView`
 #
 ● Home screen:
 - Showing a list of locations that the user has bookmarked previously.
-- Show a way to remove locations from the list
+- Show a way to remove locations from the list - Swipe left.
-- Add locations by placing a pin on map.
+- Add locations by placing a pin on map- Longpress Gesture.

 ● City screen: once the user clicks on a bookmarked city this screen will appear.
 On this screen the user should be able to see:
 - Today’s forecast, including: temperature, humidity, rain chances and wind information
+- 5 Days forecast, including: temperature, humidity, rain chances and wind information
+- On the home screen, implemented search capabilities for a list of known or bookmarked locations.

-● Help screen: The help screen should be done using a webview, and contain information of how to use the app, gestures available if any, etc.
+● Help screen: The help screen is done using a webview, and contain information of how to use the app, gestures available if any, etc.

-● Settings page: where the user can select some preferences like: unit system (metric/imperial), any other user setting you consider relevant, e.g. reset cities bookmarked.
+● Settings page: where the user can select some preferences like: unit system (metric/imperial),reset cities bookmarked.

+● The UI is responsive supports - landscape and portrait orientations, and tablet resolutions.

+● Compatible with iOS 8+ or above.

+● Unit tests added with coverage of 80%.

 ## Further Improvements